 Truth be told, I’m a total brush snob.

 I’ve amassed an extensive makeup brush collection over the years, and they’ve been something I’ve collected.
-Many are very expensive, but I think I’ve jus discovered the best affordable makeup brushes on the market!
+Many are very expensive, but I think I’ve just discovered the best affordable makeup brushes on the market with the Colourpop Ultimate Brush Roll.

 Like many, my first brushes were MAC, but over the last 20+ years I’ve acquired some really unique brushes from brands like Surratt, Artis, Sonia G, Wayne Goss, IT Cosmetics, Hakohodo, Make Up For Ever, Morphe and Charlotte Tilbury… just to name a few 😉